-Data from this file can be merged with the MEPS 2005 Full Year Population Characteristics File using the person identifier, DUPERSID, to append person-level information, such as demographic or health insurance characteristics, to each record.
-Emergency room visit events can also be linked to the MEPS 2005 Medical Conditions File and the MEPS 2005 Prescribed Medicines File.
-Please see Section 5.0 and the 2005 Appendix File, HC-094I for details on how to merge MEPS data files.
+To append person-level information such as demographic or health insurance coverage to each event record, data from this file can be merged with 2008 MEPS HC person-level data (e.g. Full Year Consolidated or Full Year Population Characteristics files) using the person identifier, DUPERSID.
+Emergency room visit events can also be linked to the MEPS 2008 Medical Conditions File and the MEPS 2008 Prescribed Medicines File.
+Please see Section 5.0 and the 2008 Appendix File, HC-118I for details on how to merge MEPS data files.